China-U.S. trade war hits Daimler profit, may sweep sector

 Daimler, which has said it will appeal KBA’s decision, previously expected earnings at the vans business to decline only slightly.

+Overall, Daimler’s EBIT will take a hit of about 763 million euros once costs of the recall, the impact of WLTP certification and lower sales in Latin America are factored in to results, Evercore ISI analysts said.

-South Korean automakers fell in early Asian trade on Thursday, while Japanese peers gained, paring earlier losses.
+Shares in South Korean automakers fell in Asian trade, while Japanese peers also came under pressure.

 Japanese and South Korean automakers for the most part do not ship vehicles made in the United States to China.
 Most of the vehicles sold in China are made locally through their Chinese joint ventures, along with imports from Asia.